Table of Contents

 Where nodetype is a string specifying the node class to be created.
 For example, the following creates an object of the Scene Graph Poster node class:

-Reference information on all Scene Graph node classes can be found in Scene Graph Reference.
+Reference information on all Scene Graph node classes can be found in Scene Graph API Reference.

 Prior to creating an roSGScreen object and calling its